 Numerous other schemes for using a weighted combination of the consequences to provide a preference ranking of the alternatives have been tried.
 Some of these work satisfactorily when the decisions involved are of a repetitive type.
-Under the name of decision analysis a considerable body of knowledge has been developed which, in principle, is applicable both for the one-time decision as well as for the repetitive decision.
+Under the name of decision analysis a considerable body of knowledge has been developed which, in principle, is applicable both to one-time decisions and repetitive decisions.

-In the decision analysis approach, the analyst attempts to model the value system or preference structure of the decisionmakers in such a way as to be able to predict with the model what the decisions would be, were the decisionmakers to be presented with the full set of alternatives and their consequences.
-To do this, an attempt is made to construct a function of the form representing the decision maker's value or utility rating of each alternative.
-Here the x_i 's, i = 1, 2, ..., n, are measures (on appropriate scales) of the consequences, properties, aspects or anything else associated with an alternative that the decisionmaker would take into account in estimating the value of the alternative.1 Thus, if competing designs for communication satellites were being ranked, x_1 might be the initial investment cost, x_2 the expected mean time to failure, x_3 the number of channels, and so on.
+In the decision analysis approach, the analyst models the value system or preference structure of the decisionmakers so as to be able to predict with the model what the decisions would be, were the decisionmakers to be presented with the full set of alternatives and their consequences.
+To do this, the analyst constructs a function of the form $V=f(x_1, x_2, ..., x_n)$ representing the decisionmaker's value or utility rating of each alternative.
+Here the x_i 's, $i=1,2, \cdots n$, are measures (on appropriate scales) of the consequences, properties, aspects, or anything else associated with an alternative that the decisionmaker would take into account in estimating the value of the alternative.1 Thus, if competing designs for communication satellites were being ranked, x_1 might be the initial investment cost, x_2 the expected mean time to failure, x_3 the number of channels, and so on.
 The total number of factors that the decisionmaker considers is n.